 However, I do my best to stay positive because you just never know what type of pain the reader or the IRP are going through.

-I mostly either ignore or just try to understand where individual IRP members are coming from so I have new material for another article, like this one.
-I’ll have internet friends send me some of the latest nasty tweets or Reddit comments for amusement.
+I mostly either ignore or just try to understand where individual IRP members are coming from.
+This way, I have new material for another article, like this one.

 A good rule of thumb for anybody who faces online bullying or people like the IRP is this: ignore or try to understand their pain.